Fujifilm GF 50mm F3.5 lens on a white background without caps.

 Inside, it has a much more complex optical construction than those 4 element Tessar types of the 70s.
 Indeed, it features 9 elements in 6 groups, with one of those elements having an aspherical surface.
 The minimum focus is a typical 55cm, and the maximum magnification is 0.1x, so close-ups aren’t a real strength.

-Like most modern lenses, those designed expressly for digital anyway, this lens has some minor profile corrections applied to RAW files and out-of-camera JPEGs for EVF and LCD viewing.
+Like most modern lenses, designed expressly for digital anyway, this lens has some minor profile corrections applied to RAW files and out-of-camera JPEGs for EVF and LCD viewing.

 Priced at £949 inc VAT ($949), it’s one of the system’s most accessibly priced GF lenses.